 Get the recipe sent straight to your inbox!

 I actually use this in the mornings.
-I used to just spray water, but now I spray this.
-One bottle of it doesn’t last me long – but since it’s not expensive to make (at all) I don’t mind.
+I used to just spray water, but now I spray my secret weapon natural sea salt spray.
+One bottle of sea salt spray doesn’t last me long – but since it’s not expensive to make (at all) I don’t mind.

 Be sure to use a good spray bottle.
 I like a smaller one — like one of these.